uadyfmat/hci-course-testrunner/Requirements/Metrics Related to Quality Attributes.md

 #### ***Measurement Time***

-This metric will be applied when the RP finish the application tests, then, the ET will immediately deliver the questionnaire to them to determinate the Interface Satisfaction Level.
+This metric will be applied when each Test Subjhect finish the application tests, then, the Test Team will immediately deliver the questionnaire in order to measure the metric.

-#### ***Activities Calendar***

-* Day 1: Prepare the questionnaires that will be delivered to the PR and the storage media for the data.
-* Day 1: The work team defines the date and time of the tests and the participants are informed of them.
-* Day 2: The test session of the application is carried out and the results of the questionnaires are collected.
-* Day 3: Calculations for the metric are performed and the results are interpreted.
-* Day 3: The data obtained is analyzed and possible changes are planned.

 #### ***Tools***